aidanhiggans/CAPM-Model/README.md

 ## Key Features

 ### Flexible Portfolio Construction
-The program supports both **single-asset analysis** and **multi-asset portfolios**.
+The model supports both **single-asset** and **multi-asset portfolio analysis**.
 - To analyze one stock, the weights can simply be set to `[1]`.
-- For multi-asset portfolios, any combination of tickers can be chosen, with weights specified in a corresponding list.
+- For multi-asset portfolios, any combination of tickers can be chosen, with weights specified in a corresponding ordered list.
 - Weight validation ensures that the portfolio is always properly normalized (summing to 1).
-- The benchmark index (default: S&P 500, `^GSPC`) can also be swapped for another market proxy, allowing for different comparative baselines.
+- The benchmark index (default: S&P 500, `^GSPC`) can also be swapped for another market index, allowing for different comparative baselines.

 ### Risk and Performance Metrics
 The tool calculates a comprehensive set of metrics: